CISSY-XIAOCHENYUAN/cissy-research-group/content/authors/Tong Liu/_index.md

 user_groups:
   - Phd students
 ---
-Tong Liu is a master of Computer Information System at Macau University of Science and Technology.
-Her research interests include deep learning, CV, watermarking, image tamper detection and self-recovery.
+Tong Liu is currently working towards the Ph.D. degree in Computer Applied Technology with the Faculty of Applied Sciences of the Macau Polytechnic University